Title 23: Motor Vehicles

 § 3202.
 Registration and TMA decal required; exceptions

-(1) on the property of the owner of the snowmobile; or
+(1) On the property of the owner of the snowmobile.

-(2) off the highway, in a ski area while being used for the purpose of packing snow, or in rescue operations; or
+(2) Off the highway, in a ski area while being used for the purpose of packing snow, or in rescue operations.

-(3) for official use by a federal, state, or municipal agency and only if the snowmobile is identified with the name or seal of the agency in a manner approved by the Commissioner; or
+(3) For official use by a federal, State, or municipal agency and only if the snowmobile is identified with the name or seal of the agency in a manner approved by the Commissioner.

-(4) solely on privately owned land when the operator has the written consent of the owner, or his or her agent, of the property; or
+(4) Solely on privately owned land when the operator has the written consent of the owner, or his or her agent, of the property.

-(5) on frozen bodies of water as designated by the Agency of Natural Resources under the provisions of 10 V.S.A. § 2607.
-For purposes of this subdivision, a snowmobile shall not be required to display a trails maintenance assessment decal if not operating on a portion of the Statewide Snowmobile Trail System.
-Liability insurance as provided for in subdivision 3206(b)(19) of this title and a valid registration decal are required; or
+(5) On frozen bodies of water as designated by the Agency of Natural Resources under the provisions of 10 V.S.A. § 2607.
+For purposes of this subdivision, a snowmobile shall not be required to display a TMA decal if not operating on a portion of the Statewide Snowmobile Trail System.
+Liability insurance as provided for in subdivision 3206(b)(19) of this title and a valid registration decal are required.

 (b) Registration period.
 The registration year for snowmobiles is from September 1 to August 31.